Danielkro96/Danielkro96/README.md

 ## 🗣️ Languages

-- English, Hebrew (בקרה, תיעוד, והרצה יומיומית)
+- English, Hebrew

-> תקציר בעברית: אני עוסק ב-DevOps/Cloud עם דגש על Terraform ו-AWS, CI/CD (Jenkins/GitLab), קונטיינרים (Docker, Kubernetes/OpenShift), תצפיות (Splunk/Dynatrace), ו-Data (SQL Server, Mongo/DocumentDB). אוהב אוטומציה מאובטחת, GitOps, ומודולים לשימוש חוזר.

 ---

-## 🤝 Connect
+## 🤝 Let's collaborate

 - Open to collaboration on **Terraform modules**, **Jenkins/GitOps templates**, and **AWS Lambda/serverless** patterns.
 - PRs, issues, and discussions welcome—if it automates or clarifies, I’m in.